 The 34-mile Iowa River's Edge Trail will run through Hardin and Marshall counties, providing more opportunities for Iowans to get outdoors and be active.

 The former rail corridor has been secured, and construction has begun on both ends of the corridor.
+The segment connecting Eldora and Steamboat Rock is complete.
 Your gift now will help secure more public grants to continue the trail development over the next few years.

 Why is this trail significant?

 The Iowa River's Edge Trail will connect seven cities and two counties to the Iowa River Greenbelt and the Central Iowa Trail Network.

 The proposed trail is located in an area known for its scenic qualities and diverse wildlife habitat, possessing scenic bluffs, wetlands and species usually only found in the northeast corner of Iowa.